 What platforms will JKG be released on?

-JKG is currently only supported on Windows; however, Linux and OSX builds are also available, but not as widely tested.
+JKG is currently only supported on Windows; however, Linux builds are also available, but not as widely tested.
+OSX builds are not available at this time, but the game should work/build on OSX (up till Catalina).

 Is Jedi Academy required in order to play?